Ok, enough with the pleasantries. Let’s get down to brass tacks.

 The best approach, in my opinion, is to use the top of a dresser, which is already the right height (above).
 You can also buy a changing table made specifically for this, but when you no longer need it… it’s just an extra piece of junk, whereas a dresser you will use forever.

-The most affordable solution is a soft changing pad, like the Summer Infant Contoured Pad (pictured left, $14).
+The most affordable solution is a soft changing pad, like the Summer Infant Contoured Pad (pictured left, $20).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
-You can screw it into your changing table so it doesn’t move around.

 You’ll also need 2 or 3 changing pad covers (roughly $10 a piece).
 They get soiled pretty quickly so you’ll need more than one.
 On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad) as an added layer of protection — these are much easier to wash than the covers, and run $13 for a 3 pack.
 Get a whole bunch; you’ll be washing them all the time.